webplatform/docs-wpd/Content/Import_Guide/index.md

 {{Page_Title}}
 {{Flags}}
-{{Summary_Section}}
+{{Summary_Section|This is a guide to importing articles form other sources into WPD, including converting HTML to Wiki markup, how to fill in the page type forms, and more.}}
 {{Basic Page}}
-This is a guide to importing articles form other sources into WPD, including converting HTML to Wiki markup, how to fill in the page type forms, and more.

 '''Note:''' if you are importing content from HTML5Rocks! see [[/H5R|this guide]] for additional information.

 == Preparation ==